 Hello, my friends.
 It’s been in the trenches for the previous five years, but it’s time for the unexpected resurrection of what was originally a five-part series.
 As such, let’s march into the surprising return of a particular streak of reviews known as…

 In March 2015, I reviewed the original five DC Showcase shorts.
-In those particular adventures, we saw a Spirit of Vengeance (minus a flaming skull head) tackle a 1970s era murder mystery, an Old West Era Bounty Hunter go up against a devious lady in order to retrieve a felon’s body, an Emerald Archer protect a young girl of royal connection from an assassination plot, a little boy gain incredible superpowers & team up with the Man of Steel in order to fight a powerful figure and a Feline Fetale stop a two-pronged operation involving diamonds and women.
+In those particular adventures, we saw a Spirit of Vengeance tackle a 1970s era murder mystery, an Old West Era Bounty Hunter go up against a devious lady in order to retrieve a felon’s body, an Emerald Archer protect a young girl of royal connection from an assassination plot, a little boy gain incredible superpowers & team up with the Man of Steel in order to fight a powerful figure and a Feline Fetale stop a two-pronged operation involving diamonds and women.
 Now, it’s time for other lesser known DC heroes to get some much-deserved attention.
 For this entry, we’ll be tackling a particular character who’s usually associated with a particular time period, similar to how Jonah Hex is relegated to Late 19th Century America.
 It’s time to tackle World War II upon a different kind of battlefield as we bring back the DC Showcase series with…

-Debuting on July 20, 2019, this particular entry was also featured as a Blu-Ray bonus feature for “Batman: Hush”.
+Debuting on July 20, 2019, this particular entry was packaged as a Blu-Ray bonus feature for “Batman: Hush”.
 If you wish to know my full thoughts on that film, click the link and find out for yourself.
 For everyone else, here’s the low down for this short.
 Not only was this written by Tim Sheridan and the legendary husband-and-wife comic book creative team of Walter/”Walt” and Louise Simonson, but Bruce Timm serves as the director.
 So, what kind of enemy awaits us?
 Let’s fall in and move out in order to see for ourselves.

 We open during a fierce battle in World War II as Allied troops are engaged in a firefight against opposing Axis forces.
 One particular group of men who’re about to face the fierce might of the Nazis is Easy Company, led by Sgt.
 Franklin John Rock (voiced by Éomer, Dr. Leonard McCoy, Judge Dredd, Skurge and William “Billy” Butcher himself, Karl Urban).
 They split up into small groups as Sgt.
 Rock leads a few of his men towards some nearby cover while enemy bullets rain down around them.
 Shortly afterwards, Louis Kiyahani a.k.a.
 Little Sure Shot manages to shoot three Axis soldiers.
 However, the third infantryman was able to toss a grenade before getting hit as Franklin and his men are forced to retreat.
 However, Little Sure Shot got caught in the blast.